-If you are working with fractions, the next step is to transform all the inch fractions in the equation into the same format so the denominators, or the bottom numbers, are all the same.
-This is a necessary step when adding or subtracting unlike fractions.
+If your measurement contains inches with fractions, the next step is to transform all the inch fractions in the equation into the same format so the denominators, or the bottom numbers, are all the same.
+This step is necessary to add or subtract unlike fractions.

-If all the fractions have the same denominator then move on to the next step.
+For measurements without inch fractions, or if all the fractions have the same denominator, you can move on to the next step.

 For example, convert the inch fractions 12, 14, and 18 to be like fractions with the same denominator.